 While choosing a low-shedding dog breed can help reduce allergic reactions, it’s also important to consider the breed’s temperament, and whether they’re a good fit for your lifestyle.
 Airedale Terriers are active, fun-loving dogs that are sure to bring more excitement into your home.
 They possess many qualities found in terrier breeds, including being fiercely loyal, independent, and having a strong prey drive – they love to run and chase.

-Overall, Airedale Terriers do best living with people with active lifestyles who can meet their daily exercise needs.
+Overall, Airedale Terriers do best to live with people with active lifestyles who can meet their daily exercise needs.
 They also don’t like being left alone for long hours, so it’s important that someone is usually at home with them, or pops in regularly.
-They’re not the best fit for apartments, but would love living in a family home with a fully fenced yard that they can run around in.
+They’re not the best fit for apartments but would love living in a family home with a fully fenced yard that they can run around in.

 Airedale Terriers are a (relatively) hypoallergenic breed, but they can also be a tad hyperactive!
 If you are looking for a low-allergen dog who will love joining you on adventures, runs, and long walks, the Airedale Terrier might be just the right fit.
 While no dog is completely hypoallergenic, breeds that don’t shed or salivate a lot can be ideal for allergy sufferers.
 Talk to your doctor if you are worried about how much a pet may affect your allergies, but there are certainly ways to make living with a dog possible.